 - You put on some clothes that you think will look good but then you have to look in the mirror, make some adjustments and decisions, maybe even realize you need to go a different direction entirely, and so on - you are debugging your outfit. - Writing a program is initially is like throwing on some clothes, and running the program is like looking in the mirror for the first time.
 You do it to see what it looks like, knowing that you're going to have to make some adjustments. - But looking in the mirror frequently to see what everything looks like together actually speeds up the process.
 Getting ready to go out, putting on makeup or combing your hair without looking in the mirror would not only slow things down, it's foolish.
 The Run.
 Test.
-Debug. pattern of behavior is part of the programming process, just like using a mirror is part of making yourself presentable. - A program that does not generate any error messages can be assumed to run as intended. - 2.
-Elements in your app are required to have unique IDs.
+Debug. pattern of behavior is part of the programming process, just like using a mirror is part of making yourself presentable. - It is common for programs to contain errors the first time they are written. - A program that does not generate any error messages can be assumed to run as intended. - Elements in your app are required to have unique IDs.
 Given what you now know about how event handlers work, why is it important for the IDs of page elements to be unique?